redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

-This is interesting because we actually *expect* an error to be thrown, but we don't want that error to stop the test suite in it's tracks—we want the error raises, we just want to make sure it's exactly what we expect it to be!
+This is interesting because we actually *expect* an error to be thrown, but we don't want that error to stop the test suite in it's tracks—we want the error to be raised, we just want to make sure it's exactly what we expect it to be!
 So we'll surround the code that is going to error in a try/catch block and inspect the message on the error.
 If it's what we want, then the test actually passes.

+> Remember: we're testing what we *want* to happen.
+Usually you think of errors as being "bad" but this case we *want* the code to throw an error, so if it does, that's actually good!
+Raising an error passes the test, not raising the error (or raising the wrong error) is a failure.

 Run this test and what happens?
 (If you previously made a change to `add()` to see the test fail, change it back now):

 <iframe width="100%" height="300" src="//jsfiddle.net/cannikin/mgy4ja1q/6/embedded/result,js/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0" class="border"></iframe>

 Where did *that* come from?
-Well, our subject `add()` didn't raise any errors (Javascript doesn't care about the number of arguments passed to a function) and so it tried to add `1` to `undefined`.
+Well, our subject `add()` didn't raise any errors (Javascript doesn't care about the number of arguments passed to a function) and so it tried to add `1` to `undefined`, and that's Not A Number.
 We didn't think about that!
 Testing is already helping us catch edge cases.

-To respond properly to this case in our test we'll make one slight modification: add another "fail" log message if the code somehow gets past the call to `add(1)` without throwing an error:
+To respond properly to this case in our test we'll make one slight modification: add another "fail" log message if the code somehow gets past the call to `add(1)` *without* throwing an error:

 ```javascript{3,8}
 try {